-The existence in all European countries of a developed welfare state (Schubert et al., 2009), that is intended, among other things, to protect people and their families against economic shocks, is one of the main differences between the crisis faced today and that of the 1930s.
-However, the sudden and unexpected shock due to the COVID-19 pandemic forced European governments to adapt existing measures and to define new discretionary and bold measures in order to support those who are bearing a disproportionate share of the economic burden (OECD, 2020)
+The existence in all European countries of a developed welfare state (Schubert et al., 2009), that is intended, among other things, to protect people and their families against economic shocks, is one of the main differences between the crisis faced today and that which occurred in the 1930s.
+However, the sudden and unexpected shock due to the COVID-19 pandemic forced the European governments to adapt existing measures and to define new discretionary and bold measures in order to support those who are bearing a disproportionate share of the economic burden (OECD, 2020)

-Table 3 provides a summary of the most important measures implemented by the Italian government, including the Decree Law 18/2020 ("Cura Italia") to support individuals and their families..
-The same Decree Law imposes that firms cannot fire employees after February 23, 2020: this implies that existing Unemployment Insurance Schemes do not apply to workers affected by an earning loss due to the COVID-19 pandemic.
+Table 3 provides a summary of the most important measures implemented by the Italian government, with the Decree Law 18/2020 ("Cura Italia") to support individuals and their families, and simulated in our analysis.

 In order to compensate the earning loss suffered by the employees, the government extended the existing Wage Supplementation Scheme (i.e. Cassa Integrazione Guadagni, CIG) relaxing the eligibility conditions and allowing most of employees to be entitled to the scheme.
-Only domestic workers and consultants (i.e. parasubordinati) are not eligible.
-The Wage

-Supplementation Scheme provides a replacement of 80% of earnings subject to a maximum cap, which is fully covered by the National Institute of Social Security (INPS).
-As INPS payments usually take 2 or 3 months, in an attempt to limit delays, the government reached an agreement with commercial banks that anticipate the transfers on behalf of the government and disburse the owed amounts to entitled workers.
-If monthly earnings are below 2,160 euro, Cassa Integrazione Guadagni cannot exceed 940 euro, while if earnings are above the threshold the Cassa Integrazione Guadagni is capped at 1,130 euro.
+Only domestic workers and consultants (i.e. parasubordinati) are not entitled to it.
+The Wage Supplementation Scheme provides a replacement of 80% of earnings subject to a maximum cap.
+If monthly earnings are below 2,160 euro the Cassa Integrazione Guadagni cannot exceed 940 euro, if earnings are above the threshold the Cassa Integrazione Guadagni cannot exceed 1,130 euro.
 This implies that the replacement can be substantially below 80% for most workers.
-The government expects to transfer up to 3.4 billion euros on this scheme,in addition to 1.7 billion euros for figurative contributions.
-This amount represents the maximum expense allowed by the government and transfer payments are subject to income taxes.
+The government expects to spend, for the first month, up to 3.4 billion euros to finance such scheme (in addition to 1.7 billion euros for credited contributions) and this amount represents the maximum expense allowed.
+The Scheme is subject to income taxes.

-In order to compensate the earning loss incurred by the self-employed, the government defined a new lump-sum transfer of 600 euro to be paid for the month of March to all self-employed, irrespective of whether they incurred a loss or not.
-The self-employed in specific professional bodies (e.g. lawyers, accountants, notaries, etc.) are eligible for the lump-sum transfer only if their 2019 income was below 35,000 euro.
-Rules are such that self-employed must apply for this transfer, and there has been a delay in the processing times due to the high volume of applications with the tax authority, INPS, so that the first transfers reached beneficiaries in mid April.
-The estimated maximum binding expenditure for the first month is roughly 3.1 billion euros.
+In order to compensate the earning loss suffered by the self-employed, the government defined a new lump-sum transfer of 600 euro to be paid for the month of March to basically all self-employed independently from having suffered an economic loss due to the shock.
+The self-employed enrolled in particular professional orders (e.g. lawyer, accountants, notaries...) are allowed to get the lump-sum transfer only if their income in the 2019 was below 35,000 euro.
+The estimated maximum binding expenditure, for the first month, is about 3.1 billion euros.
 The transfer is not subject to income tax and does not enter in any means-test of other benefits.

-Employees bound to continue work on company premises and those who cannot typically work from home are entitled to a lump-sum transfer of 100 euro to be paid for the month of March.
-We arbitrarily assume that 50% of employees working in the economic sectors that are not subject to the shutdown still work on company premises.
+Employees who continued to work at firm premises because they could not exploit the possibility of smart-working at home are entitled to a lump-sum transfer of 100 euro to be paid for the month of March.
+We assume that (randomly) 50% of employees active in the economic sectors not subject to the shutdown are still working at the firm premises.
 The estimated maximum binding expenditure is about 0.8 billion euros.
 The transfer is not subject to income tax and does not enter in any means-test of other benefits.